Read and discuss the famous dialogues where Socrates stands accused of corrupting the youth of Athens.

 In building the case for immortality, Socrates argues that all generation proceeds from opposite to opposite.
-Platonic opposites (pleasure/pain, equal/unequal, greater/smaller) are complete unto themselves in their very opposition.
+Platonic opposites (holy/unholy, just/unjust, equal/unequal, greater/smaller) are complete unto themselves in their very opposition.

 Can you think of some other Platonic opposites?
 In what sense are they boundless?